Patarimi/PassiveAutoDesign/README.md

 # PassiveAutoDesign [WIP] [![Build Status](https://travis-ci.org/Patarimi/PassiveAutoDesign.svg?branch=master)](https://travis-ci.org/Patarimi/PassiveAutoDesign)
 Python Script for Fast Design of RF-Passive Components.\
 This script is in an early stage of development.
+For now, it only works with Windows OS.

 Getting started
 ---